-- 1. Order in the form attached hereto as Schedule "B"; and - 2.
+- Order in the form attached hereto as Schedule "B". - 2.
+Leave to have the Motion heard on short notice returnable September 23, 2024 being two days (excluding statutory holidays)notice. - 3.
 Such further and other relief as counsel may advise and this Honourable Court may deem just.